-Melati was trained to peel 600 shrimp in an hour–one every six seconds.
-That was her target, at work in a factory in Indonesia.
-She never met it.
+Melati was trained to peel 600 shrimp per hour–one every six seconds–at a factory in Indonesia.
+She never met her target.

 After finishing high school, Melati wanted to earn money so that she could go to college—and that’s how she ended up peeling shrimp.

 When she was working in the factory, she lived with seven other people in a tiny 2.5- by 3-meter (8-foot by 10-foot) dorm room.
 It was provided by her employer, but she paid rent.
-The water in the dirty, smelly bathroom did not work properly—often it ran out altogether.
+The water in the dirty, smelly bathroom did not work properly, and often ran out altogether.
 “There was a long line just to take a shower,” says Melati.
 “And we couldn't close the door.”

-Melati often wondered about her work timetable.
-She used to get the schedule for the next working day by phone, one day in advance.
-In fact, her team leader could contact her at any point, telling her to come to work.
+Melati often wondered about her work timestable.
+She received her schedule for the next work day by phone, one day in advance.
+In fact, her team leader could contact her at any point telling her to come to work.
 “I couldn’t rest properly,” she says.
 “I had to wait to find out what time I needed to go to work.”

 Conditions at the factory were dangerous.
-When the company put her to work cleaning the conveyor belt with a chlorine mixture, the fumes meant she struggled to breathe.
+When the company put her to work cleaning the conveyor belt with a chlorine mixture, she struggled to breathe because of the fumes.
 “At 11:30pm when I came home, I still couldn’t breathe properly,” she says.